 Calculations:

 Computer programming makes it easy create procedures that can do difficult calculations for you!
-Once you've created a procedure, you can use it over and over again without much effort!
+Once you've created this procedure then you can use it over and over again without much effort.

 Using Python to make calculations is easy.